 Use this approach if you know who represents the business for legal or official correspondence.
 Searching by registered agent is especially helpful if the same person or office manages multiple filings, letting you explore each entity tied to that agent’s name.
 Detailed results often show the principal office address or other compliance notes. the company’s official name, rely on the name-based lookup to zero in on possible matches.

-Step 3: Enter Search Criteria and Interpret the Results
+Step 3: Enter Your Search Terms and Narrow the Results

 Wisconsin Corporation Search: What You Need to Know